Geodesic clustering of zeros of Eisenstein series for congruence groups: General congruence groups

 \begin{remark} A subgroup of $\Gamma(1)$ conjugate to a given $\Gamma$ corresponds to a subgroup of $\mathrm{SL}_2(\Z/N\Z)$ conjugate to $G$, and we have seen in Lemma \ref{conjvect} that looping over all conjugates in $G$ (or $\Gamma$) is the same as looping over all vectors $v,w$ modulo $N$.
 Thus, $\kappa_\Gamma$, as defined in the introduction, indeed equals $\kappa_G$. \end{remark}

 \begin{remark} We recall from Lemma \ref{grl} that for any congruence group $\Gamma$ of level $N$, $\kappa_\Gamma$ divides $N$ and is upper bounded by $2h_\Gamma$.
 In particular, if $\Gamma$ is of prime level $N=p$, then $\kappa_\Gamma \in \{1,p\}$.
-Notice that, by Lang's Theorem, conjugacy classes of subgroups of $\mathrm{SL}_2(\mathbf F_p)$ are the same over $\mathbf F_p$ and $\overline{\mathbf F}_p$, and all conjugacy classes of subgroups and representatives for each class are know, first in the work of Gierster \cite{Gierster}, so in principle one only needs to compute $\kappa_\Gamma$ for the families of finite groups on this list. \end{remark}
+By Lang's Theorem, conjugacy classes of subgroups of $\mathrm{SL}_2(\mathbf F_p)$ are the same over $\mathbf F_p$ and $\overline{\mathbf F}_p$, and all conjugacy classes of subgroups and representatives for each class are know, first in the work of Gierster \cite{Gierster}, so in prime level one only needs to compute $\kappa_\Gamma$ for the families of finite groups on this list. \end{remark}